geekbeard/ServerStatsBot/README.md

 I will reimplement this differently later.

-# Bot key
-(lame way to keep the key safe)

-Hide all the keys and admin variables in `tokens.py`.
-Use it only for sensitive variables.
-Avoid creating functions not to clutter the namespaces through the import.

-* Get a key from the [Bot Father](https://telegram.me/BotFather)
-* Clone that repo
-* In the folder with the cloned repo create a file `tokens.py`
-    * It's added to the `.gitignore` so you don't commit your own (and I don't commit mine:)
-* In that file put a string variable `telegrambot` which equals your key
-    * For example: `telegrambot = "000000000:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"`

 # PLEASE CONTRIBUTE :)
  I threw this code together within 10 minutes or so as a mockup to work on it later.
 But I think it's a nice bot idea and some of you guys might like this too.
 So please feel free to fork, pull, requests features!